Inria-Empenn/spmbasics/README.md

 Here is an example setting showing the MoAEpilot folder under  ```/data/MoAEpilot``` the corresponding line in your script should look like ```root = fullfile(home, 'spmbasics', '/data/MoAEpilot')```.

 For the face fMRI data ```root = fullfile(home, 'spmbasics', '/data/face_rep)```.

 If you edit the folder names keep the edits in the code as well.

 Your folder structure should look like the example below:

 ![folder_basics](/figures/folder_basics.png)

-To be able test the reproducibility afterwards, in your ```/data/``` folder keep three different copies of your original data, named according to the processes.

-For example ```MoAEpilot_script``` should contain the files to run the script interface.
-The ```root``` should be edited beforehand according to the pipelines, to avoid overwriting to the same folder.
+The data folder name in the  ```root``` should be edited beforehand according to the pipelines, to avoid overwriting to the same folder.

 As a last reminder,  most of the scripts meant to run in a clear window with no parameters.
 For the preprocessing pipelines there *may not* be any issue.
 But the analysis and modelling pipelines, strictly require to have a clear window to avoid clashing parameters under the same variable names.
 So as a rule it would be useful to ```clc``` and ```clear all``` or ```clear matlabbatch``` before, and/or after each time running the scripts.